 In this life those who come to salvation through faith in Christ are not immediately translated out of the world of sin; nor are they even completely freed from their own sinful tendencies.
 In this life we continue to know the blows and bruises of sinful behavior, both ours and that of others.
 The penalty of sin has been removed from us, but the power of sin continues to affect us, though we daily strive to make progress against it.
-However, in spite of this, believers who know their sins to be forgiven and who are pursuing a life of obedience to God through Jesus Christ can know true happiness, a deep-seated joy that not even the direct of circumstances can take away (cf. Hab.
+However, despite this, believers who know their sins to be forgiven and who are pursuing a life of obedience to God through Jesus Christ can know true happiness, a deep-seated joy that not even the direct of circumstances can take away (cf. Hab.
 3.17-19).

-Our happiness now, while real, is but a foretaste of the eternal happiness which is yet to be, when we are finally translated from power and the very presence of sin to live in glory with God forever.
+Yet our happiness now, while real, is but a foretaste of the eternal happiness which is yet to be, when we are finally translated from the power and the very presence of sin to live in glory with God forever.

-And the greatest happiness we have, now and forever, is that of knowing God and living in His presence increasingly day by day.
+And the greatest happiness we have, now and forever, is that of knowing God and living in His Presence.
+That we may know this increasingly day by day is a happiness from which nothing can keep us.
+That we will know it forever in a new world of untainted, unremitting beauty, goodness, and truth is the great hope and happiness of every Christian.